 |Urban||4.56 min||8.34 min||33.44 min||43.25 min|

 Response times in Georgia are good overall, however, in rural areas, times are longer because of access to healthcare facilities in some locations.

 Transportation in Georgia

 When you drive through your neighborhood, do you ever notice how many cars are sitting in your neighbors’ driveways?
 In Georgia, the average homeowner owns two personal vehicles.

 How long does it take you to get to work every day?
 In Georgia, the average commute time is 26.9 minutes, which is higher the national average of 25.3 minutes.
 Additionally, 3.12 percent of the workforce in Georgia have “super commutes” in excess of 90 minutes.

 Finally, let’s take a look at methods of commuter transportation in Georgia.

 As in most states, the most common transportation method is driving alone to work, followed by carpooling and working from home.

 Now that you’ve read through this comprehensive guide about the Peach State, you’re ready to hit the backroads in the north Georgia mountains and trek to the coast to enjoy the sandy beaches along the Georgia coast.
-Start comparing car insurance today by entering your zip code below in our FREE online tool!
+Start comparing auto insurance today by entering your ZIP code below in our FREE online tool!